appveyor/website/src/docs/getting-started-with-appveyor-for-linux.md

 ## Running your build on Linux

-To run your build on `ubuntu` image either add the following line to your `appveyor.yml`:
+To run your build on `Ubuntu` image either add the following line to your `appveyor.yml`:

-    image: ubuntu
+    image: Ubuntu

-or if you don't use `appveyor.yml` select `ubuntu` image on **Environment** tab of AppVeyor project settings.
+or if you don't use `appveyor.yml` select `Ubuntu` image on **Environment** tab of AppVeyor project settings.

 > You can also put project configuration in `.appveyor.yml` dot-file in the root of your repo.
 AppVeyor searches repo for `appveyor.yml` first and then for `.appveyor.yml`.